+&lt;sup>24 Ealing's Transport Strategy 2019-2022

-- 4.3.5 The Ealing Council Transport Strategy24 sets out the transport priorities for the Council in accordance with the Mayor's Transport Strategy, with a focus on 2019-2022.
-It is supported by the Local Implementation Plan (LIP).
-As the Council's existing Transport Strategy (2019) focused on the initial 2019-22 period, it is now an opportune time to commence a wide-ranging strategic review to develop a new Transport and Active Travel strategy, work on which has been agreed by the Cabinet. - 4.3.6 The LIP25 is a statutory document prepared by each London borough to implement the Mayor of London's Transport Strategy.
-It sets out overarching borough transport objectives with an associated delivery and monitoring strategy, with reference to the Mayor's priority areas. - 4.3.7 The current LIP sets out the council's current transport priorities, projects and targets for the period 2019-2022.
+- Transport and Active Travel strategy, work on which has been agreed by the Cabinet. - 4.3.6 The LIP is a statutory document prepared by each London borough to implement the mayor of London's Transport Strategy.
+It sets out overarching borough transport objectives with an associated delivery and monitoring strategy, with reference to the mayor's priority areas. - 4.3.7 The current LIP sets out the council's current transport priorities, projects and targets for the period 2019-2022.
 The LIP has eight policy objectives which focus on road safety, sustainable travel, smoothing traffic flow, quality of life, healthy travel, accessibility, principal road condition and reduced contribution to climate change.
 The focus of the LIP includes the encouragement of sustainable travel, especially cycling.
-The LIP also includes 14 targets in its performance monitoring framework covering areas such as walking and cycling mode shares and PM10 concentrations. - 4.3.8 The Council's Transport Strategy is further supported by the Ealing Council Cycle Plan 2019-202226 which sets a policy framework for Ealing Borough to be committed to active travel through encouraging cycling.
-The aim of the Strategy is for the Borough to be an exemplar for cycling. - 4.3.9 The Council's Transport Strategy is also supported by the Ealing Council Parking Plan27 which aims to improve road safety and encourage cycling by effectively managing street parking.
-The Parking https://www.ealing.gov.uk/downloads/file/15879/climate_and_ecological_emergency_strategy_2021-2030
+The LIP also includes 14 targets in its performance monitoring framework covering areas such as walking and cycling mode shares and PM10 concentrations. - 4.3.8 The council's Transport Strategy is further supported by the Ealing Council Cycle Plan 2019-2022 which sets a policy framework for Ealing borough to be committed to active travel through encouraging cycling.
+The aim of the Strategy is for the borough to be an exemplar for cycling. - 4.3.9 The council's Transport Strategy is also supported by the Ealing Council Parking Plan which aims to improve road safety and encourage cycling by effectively managing street parking.
+The Parking Plan includes emissions-based parking charges, increasing the number of Electric Vehicle Charging Points, and introducing car clubs.
+This reduces congestion and encourages the uptake of cleaner or electric vehicles and a shift towards public transport. - 4.3.10 The Transport Strategy is also supported by the Travel to School Plan which intends to increase walking and cycling to and from schools to improve pupil health through reduced congestion.
+The Travel to School Plan also encourages more schools to receive and maintain school travel plan accreditation (STARS), the London-wide programme.